On Demographic Group Fairness Guarantees in Deep Learning: Experiments

-Furthermore, we extended our experiments to the CheXpert, HAM10000, and FairFace datasets to evaluate model performance on additional medical imaging and facial recognition tasks.
-Considering the superior performance of EfficientNet on the FairVision dataset compared to ViT, we primarily focused on EfficientNet’s performance across demographic groups in these datasets.
+We further extended our experiments to the CheXpert, HAM10000, and FairFace datasets to evaluate model performance on additional medical and natural image tasks.
+Considering the superior performance of EfficientNet on the FairVision dataset compared to ViT, we primarily focused on EfficientNet’s subgroup performance in these datasets.
 The results for CheXpert, HAM10000, and FairFace are presented in Fig.~\ref{fig:chexpert}, Fig.~\ref{fig:ham}, and Fig.~\ref{fig:fairface}, respectively.
-From the results, it is apparent that detection performance also varies significantly across different demographic groups in these datasets.
-For instance, in the CheXpert dataset, disparities in AUC are observed when analyzing pleural effusion detection performance across race and gender attributes.
-Similarly, for HAM10000, detection of skin lesions exhibits performance variations across age and gender groups.
-In the FairFace dataset, the performance of eyeglass detection also shows notable differences among subgroups defined by age, skin color, and gender.
+From these results, it is apparent that detection performance also varies significantly across demographic groups.
+For instance, in the CheXpert dataset, disparities in AUC are observed in pleural effusion detection across race and gender attributes.
+Similarly, for HAM10000, skin lesion detection shows variations across age and gender groups.
+In the FairFace dataset, eyeglass detection performance differs among subgroups defined by age, skin tone, and gender.
+Again, FAR consistently improves ES-AUC, suggesting that fairness-aware regularization mitigates disparities and yields more equitable performance across subgroups.

-\textbf{Discussion}.
-Our experimental results across multiple datasets demonstrate the relationship between data distributions and fairness guarantees as predicted by Theorem \ref{thm:accuracy} and Corollary \ref{thm:correlation_lossbound_featdist}.
-Let's analyze the results for each dataset:

-\textit{FairVision Dataset} For AMD detection (Fig. \ref{fig:amd}), both ViT and EfficientNet show significant performance variations across demographic groups.
-With ViT, the overall feature distribution has a mean of 5.92 and standard deviation of 2.46.
-The Asian group (mean: 6.26, std: 2.53) and Black group (mean: 6.45, std: 2.65) show larger deviations from the overall distribution compared to the White group (mean: 5.81, std: 2.41).
-According to Theorem \ref{thm:accuracy}, this translates to potentially higher expected loss for these groups: